chrfrantz/NetLogo-Extension-DBSCAN/README.md

 let clusters dbscan:cluster-by-variable patches "resource" 3 20
 ```

-The output can then be modified as exemplified in the following (for NetLogo 6 onwards):
+The output can then be processed as exemplified in the following (for NetLogo 6 and 7):

 ```
 ; Colour and label the agents by cluster